AyishikD/PayP/README.md

    - 30 mins lockout mechanism for security.

 4. **Database**:
-   - PostgreSQL used using Supabase configured using Sequelize ORM.
+   - PostgreSQL used with Supabase configured using Sequelize ORM.

 ---